ga4gh-beacon/variant-query-types/docs/generated/requestParameterComponents.md

 #### Definitions

+* `versions`:
+    - `v2plus`

 * `type`: `string`

 ## `SequenceLength`

 #### Description
 The sequence length when querying the conceptual representation of a sequence according to a VRS `ReferenceLengthExpression` class.
+Additionally, the `sequenceLength` parameter can be used to limit the length of matched variants, e.g. by specifying a range of lengths for `copyChange` matches.
 Origin: VRS v2

 #### Definitions

+* `versions`:
+    - `v2plus`

 * `oneOf`:
     - `integer`